unibaseio/plugin-membase/README.md

 ## Description

+Membase is a core component of the Unibase ecosystem.
+It stores historical information, interaction records, and persistent data of Agents, ensuring their continuity and traceability.

-The membase plugin enables seamless integration with the Membase protocol for decentralized storage.
+The membase plugin enables seamless integration with the membase protocol for decentralized storage.
 It provides functionality to upload memory to the Unibase DA network.

 ## Installation